James-Guo-03/James-Guo-03.github.io/projects.md

 ## [JHU Undergraduate Math Club](https://sites.google.com/view/jhu-mathclub/seminar#h.s4zw0qfokek4) Talk

-**Title**: Hausdorff Measure and Fractal Geometry **Abstract**: In this talk, we will explore the motivations and step-by-step construction of Hausdorff measure and Hausdorff dimension for the sets that would have been interpreted as a null set in the Lebesgue measure.
-Examples with fractal geometry will be discussed.
-Audiences are expected to know basic calculus and middle school geometry, will be helpful to know basic measure theory.
+**Title**: Hausdorff Measure and Fractal Geometry.

+**Abstract**: In this talk, we will explore the motivations and step-by-step construction of Hausdorff measure and Hausdorff dimension for the sets that would have been interpreted as a null set in the Lebesgue measure.
+Examples with some fractal geometry will be discussed.
+Audiences are expected to know basic calculus and middle school geometry, but it would be helpful if the audiences are exposed to basic measure theory ideas.
 - [Notes](/files/math-club-talk.pdf)

 ## [MATRX 2025](https://www.ams.jhu.edu/matrx2025/to-present/) Presentation